slott56/py-web-tool/src/pyweb.rst

 **py-web-tool** requires Python 3.10 or newer.

+The following components are listed in the ``requirements.txt`` file.
+These can be loaded via

+..  code:: bash

+    python -m pip install -r requirements.txt

-It uses Jinja2 for template processing.
+This tool uses `Jinja <https://palletsprojects.com/p/jinja/>`_ for template processing.

+The `TOML <https://github.com/uiri/toml>`_ library is used to parse configuration files.

-If you create RST output, you'll want to use ``docutils`` to translate the RST to HTML or LaTeX or any of the other formats supported by docutils.
+If you create RST output, you'll want to use either `docutils <https://docutils.sourceforge.io>`_ or `Sphinx <https://www.sphinx-doc.org/en/master/>`_ to translate the RST to HTML or LaTeX or any of the other formats supported by docutils or Sphinx.
-This is not a proper requirement to use the tool; it's a common part of an overall document production tool-chain.
+This is not a proper requirement to run the tool.
+It's a common part of an overall document production tool-chain.

+The overview contains PlantUML diagrams.
+See https://plantuml.com/ for more information.
+The `PlantUML for Sphinx <https://github.com/sphinx-contrib/plantuml>`_ plug-in can be used to render the diagrams automatically.

-Tools like ``pytest`` and ``tox`` are also used for development.
+For development, additional components like ``pytest``, ``tox``, and ``mypy`` are also used for development.

 More Advanced Usage
 ===================